IDS 2154 Facets of Sustainability 3 Credits

 Introduces theory and practices of sustainability from a variety of topical concerns and academic fields.
 Investigate challenges of pursuing sustainability via texts, lectures, debate and discussion, and written assignments.

-IDS 2338 Rethinking Citizenship: Identity, Collaboration and Action 3 Credits
+IDS 2338 Democratic Engagement and Public Leadership 3 Credits

 General Education - Social Science